Lamar Odom Desperate For Khloe Kardashian Reunion Post-Drug Addiction Battle: ‘I Just Want To Repay Her’

 The pain and suffering Lamar Odom put Khloe through was unbearable, which the father-of-two acknowledges in his latest interview with The Doctors, TMZ reports.

-In a snippet from the show, earlier this week, Lamar admits that his actions toward Khloe at that given time were wrong and selfish, furthering adding that his substance abuse battle took over his life and his decisions — he was no longer in control of his own actions, which led him to irrational behavior.
+In a snippet from the show, earlier this week, Lamar admits that his actions toward Khloe at that given time were wrong and selfish, further adding that his substance abuse battle took over his life and his decisions — he was no longer in control of his own actions, which led him to irrational behavior.

 Of course, it didn’t help to then find out that Odom had allegedly relapsed over the summer, which left Kardashian no other choice but to distance herself from her ex-husband, stressing that she couldn’t babysit someone who didn’t want to better himself.

-Khloe kept her distance, as promised, and ended up falling in love with NBA player, Tristan Thompson.
+Khloe kept her distance, as promised, and ended up falling in love with NBA player Tristan Thompson.
 But judging by Lamar Odom’s latest interview, it’s very clear to fans that the former athlete is determined to reconcile with Kardashian, all while letting viewers know just how difficult it was for the 37-year-old to get his act together and better his life.

 According to Perez Hilton, Lamar confides in Dr. Travis Stork, admitting, “When you’re doing drugs, you become distant to everything.
 Even your feelings, you become numb to everything.
 Just to reinstate what we had as a family, it was important to me.